terra-campaigns/arrival/chapters/chap017.md

 **Encounter with sapient that relates that a flood that drowned out a community**
 - ***Seed:*** An **Incompetent ruler who thinks only of their own safety** is working to seize **A cursed magical item that's calling forth the disaster** left behind by its now-dead collectors from the **Once-splendid building left in ruins by the calamity** where it was left, but a **Local somehow blamed for the disaster's intensity** and their allies are preventing them from getting through.
 Unfortunately, the strain of holding back the Antagonist **Incompetent ruler who thinks only of their own safety** them unable to get the **A cursed magical item that's calling forth the disaster** themselves, and the **Incompetent ruler who thinks only of their own safety** may soon overwhelm them.

+**Chat with Cagoth**
+- Deepfolk were in turmoil for many days after Bijnar was killed. **He does not want to know if it were the PCs**.
+- He explain the competition for leadership with the remaining lieutenants.
+He explains who are each, and also the Shamans.

 **Deepfolk put Galiera on top of pile of rubble**
 - It is a trap to get Dolman to complete the ritual to save The Void